Obifrankie/Kalim-/README.md

 ### NOTE STEPS TO DEPLOY THE INFRASTRUCTURE AND APPLICATION WILL BE EXPLAINED FURTHER BELOW

  #### Update Azure-infra/backend.tf with you desired parameters
  We need to properly configure backend.tf for terraform can use a remote backend.
-We do this update in the Azure-infra/backend.tf below are the required parameters to update in the Azure-infra/backend.tf
+We do this update in the Azure-infra/backend.tf below are the required parameters to update in the Azure-infra/backend.tf.

+The following values below should be manual created in the Azure portal then the we can use it in the backend.tf to create the remote bucket.
+The folllowing values should be created in the Azure portal except **key**.
+Terraform would upload this by itself on initialisation of the backend

 - **resource_group_name** this is the name of the resorces group you want to store your terraform state file.
 It does not have to be the same resources group the project is using (I advice you use a different resource group so the lifecycle of the terraform state with not be the same as the lifecycle of the project)

 - **storage_account_name** this is the name you want to give the storage account